 - Start dates: Flexible

 Projects Abroad's Care projects in Peru are all situated in the Cusco.
-There are three different placement options for volunteers: kindergarten programs, day care centers, or working in a school with children with learning disabilities, or working at a center for the elderly.
+There are four different placement options for volunteers: kindergarten programs, day care centers, working in a school with children with learning disabilities, or working at a center for the elderly.
 Our local staff will help you to find the placement that most accurately matches your skills and level of experience.

 As well as working with children there are also opportunities for more experienced volunteers to assist with the training of staff in our partner organizations.
 Whatever your age, abilities, qualifications, or level of experience, you can contribute to this vital development work during a college break, gap year, career break, or volunteer vacation.
 Energy, passion, and commitment to the work at hand is all you need to be successful.